-A USDA Food Safety and Inspection Service (FSIS) notice titled "E. coli 0157:H7 Contamination of Beef Products" requires all US establishments to reassess their HACCP plans with respect to control of E. coli 0157:H7 based on new information that E. coli 0157:H7/NM is more prevalent in the U.S. than previously thought.
+A USDA Food Safety and Inspection Service (FSIS) notice titled "E. coli O157:H7 Contamination of Beef Products" requires all US listed establishments to reassess their HACCP plans with respect to control of E. coli O157:H7 based on new information that E. coli O157:H7 is more prevalent in the U.S. than previously thought.

-The agency requires certain actions to be undertaken where it is determined that E. coli 0157:H7 is a hazard reasonably likely to occur, including an intervention (microbiological decontamination) step.
+The agency requires certain actions to be undertaken where it is determined that E. coli O157:H7 is a hazard reasonably likely to occur, including an intervention (microbiological decontamination) step.

-Where it is determined by the reassessment that E. coli 0157:H7 is not reasonably likely to occur, FSIS expects that this position is scientifically justifiable and documented.
+Where it is determined by the reassessment that E. coli O157:H7 is not reasonably likely to occur, FSIS expects that this position is scientifically justifiable and documented.

-ANZCO Foods Eltham Ltd (ME43) has reassessed its HACCP plan to determine whether or not E.coli 0157:H7 is a hazard that is reasonably likely to occur in beef exported to the United States, Canada or any other market.
+ANZCO Foods Canterbury (ME78) has reassessed its HACCP plan to determine whether or not E.coli O157H7 is a hazard that is reasonably likely to occur in beef exported to the United States, Canada or any other market.

-From the review of the HACCP plan E.coli 0157:H7 is not a hazard that is reasonably likely to occur in beef meat from ANZCO Foods Eltham (ME43) Below are statements of justification.
+From the review of the HACCP plan E.coli O157:H7 is not a hazard that is reasonably likely to occur in beef meat from ANZCO Foods Canterbury (ME78) Below are statements of justification.

-Our premise ME43 has participated in the national monitoring programme for E. coli 0157:H7 for premises exporting beef to the United States since October 1998.
+ME78 has participated in the national monitoring programme for E. coli O157:H7 for premises exporting beef to the United States since October 1998.
 The programme has been used since July 1998 with the understanding of both exporters and importers that it meets the requirements of US Directive 10010.1.
-Twelve cartons (at 27.2 kgs) of beef are randomly selected each day from this premise.
-A composite sample of 80g is collected from multiple locations within each carton, and composited (960g) for analysis.
+Twelve cartons (@ 27.2 kgs) of beef are randomly selected each day from this premise.
+A composite sample of 80g is collected from five locations within each carton, and composited (960g) for analysis.
 All analysis are carried out in laboratories approved and audited by the New Zealand government, and are certified to ISO17025.
 Analytical methods meet the requirements of FSIS Directive 10010.0, and include enrichment, screening with AOAC approved ELISA and VIA kits, and isolation using immunomagnetic separation (IMS) procedures.